andipaetzold/react-firehooks/README.md

 ### Build

-To build the library, first install the dependencies, then run `npm run build` for a single build or `npm run watch` for automatic rebuilds.
+To build the library, first install the dependencies, then run `npm run build`.

 ```sh
 npm install